tmasabari/AzureBlobAdapter/README.md

    * the latest .NET core applications
 1. Drives and shared folders are implemented via the containers.
 The drive letters and shared folders can be mounted via mount points via settings.

 ## Differences between System.IO and AzureBlobAdapter
-1. This is a adapter, not an emulator.
+1. This is an adapter, not an emulator.
 Meaning IO function calls are redirected to the Blob storage wrappers instead of file systems calls.
 All the method signatures are 100% compatible with the existing method declarations.
-1. As the internal implementation of Azure Blob SDK and System.IO Library are different, parameter validations and the exceptions thrown by blob SDK are different from the file system calls.
+1. As the internal implementations of Azure Blob SDK and System.IO Library are different, parameter validations and the exceptions thrown by blob SDK are different from the file system calls.
 They have to be addressed by the client applications.
 1. The Azure blob needs to be initialized with the connection strings and to be injected into the application via these interfaces.
 But the file system can be used directly
 2. Many functionalities of the file systems are not available with the Blob.
 Example: FileSystemSecurity (audits, access rules, etc).
 3. The advanced features in the Blob storage don't exist in file system calls.
-So they have to be accessed via separate interfaces are not accessible via these interfaces.
+So they have to be accessed via separate interfaces and not accessible via these interfaces.

 ## Implemented functionality summary
 1. Most of the time in the .NET applications, we create/update/deleting/listing files and directories.
 (CRUD)